 How can Coaching Genie help you manage a coaching company?

 Coaching Genie, as a tool for managing a coaching company, is great for when you have moved beyond doing one-on-one coaching and you are actually building a business.
 It is ideal for when you are creating and developing your coaching content and resources, coaching tools, and coaching toolbox, so that you have a place to house all of those, and then have a way to easily share with clients or groups of clients.
 A big part of managing a coaching company is managing your intellectual property.
-That’s the biggest benefit of using Coaching Genie for managing a coaching company – managing your intellectual property.
+That’s the biggest benefit of using the coaching management software, Coaching Genie, for managing a coaching company – managing your intellectual property.

 How can the use of a coaching app help keep group coaching clients on track?If you run group coaching programs, using a coaching app becomes an important tool in your business.
 Click To Tweet